Composition & references

 Resolving

-For environments without a filesystem — a server, a sandbox, a bundle — the portable entry point resolves against any resolver you supply, so composition works against in-memory documents just as well:
+For environments that resolve their own bytes (a server, a sandbox, a bundle), the portable entry point resolves against any resolver you supply, so composition works against in-memory documents just as well:

 Document flat = compose(doc, Path("/garage"), [&](std::string ref) -> std::optional<Document> {